fomightez/gel_image_annotation/README.md

 Seeing if [this](https://twitter.com/Steve_Harborne/status/1133064277445627904) can be binderized?

-Simple script for automatically annotating SDS-PAGE images
+Simple script for automatically annotating SDS-PAGE gel images.